natebarksdale/natebarksdale.github.io/src/content/blog/2009-08-28-heart-of-palm.md

 description: This careful schematic cross-section of a palm stem evokes striking similarities to Pacific Northwest art despite the palm’s tropical origins.
 Based on the content, relevant geolocation coordinates for the Malay Peninsula might be approximately
 emoji: 🌴
 tags:
-  - 🌿 Palms
-  - 📚 Botany
+  - 📚 Archives
-  - 🎨 Art
-  - 🏞️ Nature
+  - 🌱 Sustainability
-  - 🌍 Exploration
+  - 🖼️ Artifacts
 haiku: |
   Schematic and sleek,
   Traces of life intertwined,